 My muse is the woman who feels connected to my designs.
 She is confident, feminine, and stands out.
 She appreciates art and design, and her style is bold but timeless.

-Prints can be tricky territory for many – what’s your advice for women who want to expand their horizon?
+Prints can be tricky territory – what’s your advice for women who want to expand their horizon?

 They shouldn’t be afraid to experiment with pattern.
 Our prints are mapped around the body, and the designs are precision engineered in order to highlight the female figure.
 For those who are not yet ready to go full print, our micro prints or placed embellishments are the best way to start experimenting.